ncsa/clusterstats/README.md

 unit test is based on python unittest module, any test framework support unittest can be used.
 E.g., if install pytest and nose2, then run unit test: python3 -m pytest python3 -m nose2

+### Testing on local development machine

+If you have a remote cluster running you can use the following to test the code with the mote cluster (following works for BrownDog with development setup).

+1. install socks module: `pip install -U requests[socks]`
+2. ssh to system that is needed to access swarm cluster with proxy (-D) flag `ssh -C -D 1080 bd-bastion`
+3. start program after adding `http_proxy` flag to environment variables (`http_proxy=socks5://127.0.0.1:1080`)
+4. start server.py with `--swarm 192.168.5.146:2375`